talkkonnect/talkkonnect/README.md

 talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
 Most Libraries are however heavily vendored (modified from original).
 You will need to get the vendored libraries from this repo.
 Talkkonnect has implemented using the later specs the mumble protocol, so please use the talkkonnect vendored libraries (gumble) for building talkkonnect.
 Using original gumble library has does not have channel listening features and the build will fail because of missing functions mapped to the vendored version of the gumble library.

-Perip.io has been removed from talkkonnect so this means the respeaker LEDS will not work, however it will now behave and compile on most single board computers without issues.
-For those who really need the LEDS on the respeaker hat you can uncomment out the code re-enabling the SPI LEDS.
-See the commit 6dc0856878c310ae8778bc19baa38153aa7cf5a0 dated March 3, 2023 for the changes commented out MyLEDStrip should you require to build talkkonnect with a respeaker hat with those SPI LEDS.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on Linux SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
-To compile on X86 archectures you would need to revert back to Tim Cooper's version of GOOPUS (Opus).
+To compile on X86 archectures you would need to revert back to Tim Cooper's version of GOOPUS (Opus) since the older build supports x86 processors.
-Raspberry Pi 2B,3B,3A+,3B+,4B,400,Zero 2W, Orange PIs, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
+Raspberry Pi 2B,3B,3A+,3B+,4B,400,Zero 2W, Orange PI Zero H2 Chip targets have all been tested and work as expected.
-The newly released Raspberry Pi Zero Version 2 W is a perfect candidate for talkkonnect as the easiest build without soldering, both small and compact and it is highly recommended for those requiring smaller builds.
+For the The enthusiast or those who want to test the features of talkkonnect the newly released Raspberry Pi Zero Version 2W used with a respeaker hat and external speaker is the perfect candidate for test driving talkkonnect.
+With this hardware no soldering required and ready made images are available for burning and testing.

 ### Why Was talKKonnect created?

-I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for fun.
+I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for learning and fun.
 I missed the younger days making homebrew CB, HAM radios and talking to all those amazing people who taught me so much.
-My HAM Radio Call signs are E25OSW for Thailand and KK7HMK (extra class) for USA.
+My HAM Radio Call signs are E25OSW for Thailand and KK7HMK (Extra Class) for USA.

 Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.
-I did it to learn programming so in no way am I a professional programmer, however talkkonnect is very stable and production ready.
-So brace yourself for some code from a self taught amateur programmer.
+I did it as a hobby to learn, so in no way am I a professional programmer, however talkkonnect is very stable and running in production for mission critical systems all over the world and is production ready.
+That being said brace yourself for some code from a self taught amateur programmer some parts of talkkonnect are not ideal.

 I have tried to make the talKKonnect source code readable and stable to the best of my ability.
 Time permitting I will continue to work and learn from all those people who give feedback and show interest in using talkkonnect.